Search a pre-defined list

 Ninety-five Theses, Propositions for debate on the question of indulgences, written by Martin Luther and, according to legend, posted on the door of the castle church in Wittenberg, Ger., on Oct.
 31, 1517.
 This event is now seen as the beginning of the Protestant Reformation.
 The theses were written in response to the selling of indulgences to pay for the rebuilding of St. Peter's Basilica ...

-10. Martin Luther :: Ninety-Five Theses on the Power of Indulgences
+15. Disputation of Doctor Martin Luther on the Power and Efficacy of

 Project Wittenberg is an electronic text initiative which converts to electronic form the writings of Martin Luther and Other Lutherans.
 This page is Wittenberg's home page and thus a catalog of the texts available. ...
 Luther's Ninety-five Theses, amongst an ever growing collection.
 III.
 SELECTED HISTORIC WORKS FROM OTHERS: Jakob Andreae (1528 ...